munificent/game-programming-patterns/book/flyweight.markdown

 ^title Flyweight
 ^section Design Patterns Revisited

-As the fog lifts, the player's brave hero looks out across a majestic forest.
-Huge trees, countless in number, tower over him in a cathedral of greenery.
-Between giant trunks, he can barely make out the forest spreading out of sight.
+The fog lifts, revealing a majestic old growth forest.
+Huge trees, countless in number, tower over the player forming a cathedral of greenery.
+The stained glass canopy of leaves fragments the sunlight into golden shafts of glimmering dust.
+Between giant trunks, he can make out the massive forest receding into the distance.

-This is the kind of otherworldly setting we dream of as game developers, and scenes like this are often enabled by a pattern whose name couldn't possibly be more modest: the humble Flyweight.
+This is the kind of otherworldly setting we dream of as game developers, and scenes like these are often enabled by a pattern whose name couldn't possibly be more modest: the humble Flyweight.

 ## Forest for the Trees

-I can describe a scene like the above with just a few sentences, but actually *implementing* it in a realtime game is enough to make a seasoned graphics programmer blanch.
-When you've got an entire forest of individual trees filling the screen, all they see is the millions of polygons they'll have to somehow cram onto the GPU in less than a sixtieth of a second.
+I can describe an enormous forest with just a few sentences, but actually *implementing* it in a realtime game is enough to make a seasoned graphics programmer blanch.
+When you've got an entire forest of individual trees filling the screen, all they see is the millions of polygons they'll have to somehow shove onto the GPU in less than a sixtieth of a second.

 You've got thousands of trees, each with detailed geometry containing thousands of polygons.
-Even though you might have enough *memory* to hold that forest, in order to render it, that has to get pushed from the CPU over the bus to the GPU.
+Even though you might have enough *memory* to describe that forest, in order to render it, that has to get pushed from the CPU over the bus to the GPU.

-Each tree in the wood has a bunch of data associated with it:
+Each tree has a bunch of data associated with it:

-* A mesh of polygons that define the shape and details of the trunk, branches, and greenery
+* A mesh of polygons that define the shape of the trunk, branches, and greenery.
-* A few textures for the bark and leaves
+* A few textures for the bark and leaves.
-* The location and orientation in the forest
+* The location and orientation in the forest.
-* Tuning parameters like size and tint to add some visual variety to the woods.
+* Tuning parameters like size and tint so that each tree looks different.

 If you were to sketch it out in code, you'd have something like this:

 ^code heavy-tree

-Many of those fields are themselves pretty large objects: the mesh and textures in particular are a handful.
+Many of those fields are themselves pretty large objects, in particular the mesh and textures.
+An entire forest of these large objects would be too much to throw at the GPU in one frame.
 Fortunately, there's a time-honored trick to handling this.

 The key observation is that even though there may be thousands of trees in the forest, they mostly look similar.
 They will likely all use the <span name="same">same</span> mesh and textures.
 That means most of the data in that class is the *same* between all of those objects.